top of page

 Our mission

-Among all the positive work we do in and around the AUT Community Gardens, our main goal is to provide support to students, staff and the wider community who want to take on and be involved with sustainable initiatives that align with AUT's Sustainability Roadmap.
+Our goal is to provide support to students, staff and the wider community who want to take on and be involved with sustainable initiatives that align with AUT's Sustainability Roadmap.

 History